SolidHal/PrawnOS/README.md

 Combined with libreboot, an AR271 wifi dongle, and a libre OS (like Debian, the one built by this) the asus c201 is a fully libre machine with no blobs, or microcode.

+### Image Download

+If you don't want to or can't build the image, a download is available here https://archive.org/details/PrawnOSAlphaC201Libre2GBVERSION2

 ### Dependencies

-Building PrawnOS has been tested on Debian 9 Stretch (in a vm) These packages are required:
+Building PrawnOS has been tested on Debian 9 Stretch (in a vm) This is the only build enviroment that is supported.
+These packages are required:

 ```